PawanKumar-Dev/Backend/Notes/15_Routes_handling.md

   ```

+- "http://localhost:8000/api/v1/users" will be base url.

+- And "register" will come from user router.

-- Then our final url will be: http://localhost:8000/api/v1/users/register
+- Then our final url will be: "http://localhost:8000/api/v1/users/register"